-The EXA STAR modulating valve series has two (2) buttons and a communication LED for the user interface.
-The buttons are used to set the valve for high and low fire settings (see Figure 200).
+The Maxitrol EXA Star modulating gas valve series has two (2) buttons and a communication LED for user interface.
+The buttons are used to set the valve for high and low fire settings as shown in Figure 214.

-- 1. High Fire Setting (LED will be solid red) - 2.
-Low Fire Setting (LED will be blinking red) - 3.
-Operating Mode (LED will be OFF)
+- 1. High fire setting LED will be SOLID red

+- 2. Low fire setting LED will be BLINKING red

+- 3. Operating Mode LED will be OFF